 GabarIskuFilan is a blog that documents Black liberation from the perspective of a solo female traveler.
-I launched GabarIskuFilan to speak openly about issues Black millennial women from immigrant communities face.
+My research explores the myriad issues Black millennial women from immigrant communities face.
 I write about economic justice, women’s rights and leaving Islam.
-I also share my firsthand experiences navigating the African diaspora from countries including Colombia and Trinidad & Tobago.
+I also share my firsthand experiences navigating the African diaspora including Colombia and Trinidad & Tobago.

 GabarIskuFilan documents how my lived experiences as a woman impact my ability to navigate borders, displacement, and anti-Blackness.
 GabarIskuFilan is a blog that explores how feminism, liberation, and self-determination are embodied by the Black experience abroad.
 GabarIskuFilan’s ultimate mission is to inspire every woman to pursue a life of her own choosing.